 Campus Culture Action Team (CCAT)

 CCAT, formed in October 2019, is a group of students, staff, faculty and alumni working to improve campus culture by focusing on how we communicate and treat each other.
 The team has been tasked with developing a set of community standards; coordinating and developing community-wide education about bias, harassment, conflict resolution; identifying opportunities for improving policies and procedures; and developing a bias response plan.
 At the center of the team’s work is deep engagement with all community stakeholders and clear and transparent communication within the whole community.
-The Team will be organizing office hours at Community Fridays as well as other events.
+The Team will be organizing various events to engage across the community.
 Please contact CCAT@lists.olin.edu or any member of the team if you have questions.

 The 2019/20 members of CCAT are: